 The precise levelling network consists of a set of permanently marked and easily accessible fundamental benchmarks.
 Temporary benchmarks can be main and supporting.
 They represent the points distributed at the distance less than 1.5 km in the form of levelling lines between the fundamental benchmarks.

-Digital terrain model (DTM) is represented by height points determined at the positions of a predetermined grid and structure lines that characterize the height structure of the surface of interest in which there are changes in the configuration of this surface.
-DMT of grid 1 m which is produced in Republic Geodetic Authority is made on the basis of data obtained by LiDAR scanning from epoch 2017-2020.
+Digital terrain model (DMT) is represented by height points determined at the positions of a predetermined grid that characterize the height structure of the surface of interest.
+DMT of 1 m grid available in Republic Geodetic Authority is made on the basis LiDAR scanning data from the epoch 2012.
 Technology of creating a digital terrain model is an efficient way to get the given entities of the area position and height in the appropriate spatial coordinate system with the projected accuracy.
-The issuance of a digital terrain model is regulated by the Law on Republic Administrative Fees, which regulates the amount of the fee for services provided by Republic Geodetic Authority.
+The issuance of a digital terrain model is regulated by the Law on Republic Administrative Fees, which regulates the amount of the fee for services provided by the Republic Geodetic Authority.

 Second order high accuracy leveling network is consisted of permanently marked and accessible fundamental and temporary benchmarks.
 Fundamental benchmarks represent the points approximately evenly distributed on the entire territory of the Republic of Serbia at the average distance of not less than 20 km, or not more than 50 km, which the complete precise levelling network relies on.
 Temporary benchmarks can be main and supporting.
 They represent the points distributed at the distance less than 1.5 km in the form of levelling lines between the fundamental benchmarks.